 - Eating habits and alterations in fasting/feeding cycles

 Implantable telemetry is the only method available which can simultaneously monitor core body temperature and activity in animals.
-If only temperature is desired then the Anipill system or a hardwired solution are also options.

 Google Scholar indexes 104 articles citing AD, Circadian Rhythm, and DSI